codecdekamal/tip-Calculator/README.md

 # tip-Calculator
-This is project given FrontEnd Mentor
+This is project is given FrontEnd Mentor